Higher symplectic capacities: Geometric constraints and augmentations

 Now suppose we have a symplectic filling $(X,\omega)$ of $(Y,\alpha)$, and fix integers $b_1,...,b_r \geq 1$ and $m_j^i \geq 1$ for $1 \leq i \leq r$, $1 \leq j \leq b_i$.
 We can also define an $\Li$ augmentation

-which counts curves ``multibranched'' tangency constraints at the pionts $p_1,...,p_r$.
+which counts curves ``multibranched'' tangency constraints at the points $p_1,...,p_r$.
 For example, the constraint $\lll \T^{m_1}p,...,\T^{m_b}p\rrr$ corresponds to curves with $b$ local branches passing through $p$, such that the $i$th local branch has tangency order $m_i$ for the local divisor $D$ for $i = 1,...,b$.
-These augmentations have not yet appeared in the literature, although analogous counts for closed curves in semipositive symplectic manifolds are defined in \cite{enumerating}.
+These augmentations have not yet appeared in the literature, although analogous counts for closed curves in closed symplectic four-manifolds are discussed in detail in \cite[\S2.3]{enumerating}.

 We can also put these counts into an SFT framework as follows.
 Let $X'= X \setminus (V_1 \cup ... \cup V_r)$ be the resulting symplectic cobordism after removing $r$ pairwise disjoint neighborhoods $V_1,...,V_r \subset X$ each symplectomorphic to a small skinny ellipsoids as in $E_\sk$ above.
 Let $\Phi_{X'}: \cha(Y) \rightarrow \cha(\bdy V_1 \cup ... \cup \bdy V_r)$ denote the $\Li$ cobordism map associated to $X'$.
 Note that we have an identifcation $\cha(\bdy V_1 \cup ... \cup \bdy V_r) = \cha(\bdy V_1) \otimes ... \otimes \cha(\bdy V_r)$ as $\Lamo$-modules, with both $\Li$ structures trivial.
 We define $\aug\lll (\T^{m^1_1}p_1,...,\T^{m^1_{b_1}}p_1) ,..., (\T^{m^r_1}p_r,...,\T^{m^r_{b_r}}p_r) \rrr(\gamma_1,...,\gamma_k)$ by